HideyoshiNakazone/hideyoshinakazone.github.io/README.md

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
-*** that would make this better, please fork the repo and create a pull request
+*** that would make this better, please fork the hideyoshinakazone.github.io and create a pull request
 *** or simply open an issue with the tag "enhancement".
 *** Thanks again!
 Now go create something AMAZING! :D
 ***